-A couple of years ago I produced a short video titled, “How I Trade Breakouts“.
-Have a look at it first if interested.
+A couple of years ago I produced a short video titled, “How I Trade Breakouts” (edit: no longer online… but not necessary for this article).

 In that video I discussed the fact that I don’t like to trade breakouts.
 My preference is to trade the first pullback following the breakout.
 That’s self-explanatory.